Are All Handmade Soaps the Same?

 That is why many of our soaps are made with infused oils.
 We take a generous helping of beneficial botanicals and herbs and slowly infuse them into our soapmaking oils.

-The natural colors in Chagrin Valley Handcrafted Soap come from spices, juices, teas, herb infused oils, and other natural ingredients that can be found in your food pantry--not from synthetic color additives.
+The natural colors in Chagrin Valley Handmade Natural Soap come from spices, juices, teas, herb-infused oils, and other natural ingredients that can be found in your food pantry--not from synthetic color additives.

 At Chagrin Valley, we make our soaps with the best organic ingredients we can find.
 They may be more expensive, but we believe it makes a difference.